Take the pledge - UNiTED we can stop violence against women and girls!

 On 25 November, the International Day for the Elimination of Violence against Women, in Kyrgyzstan the yearly campaign of 16 days of activism to end violence against women and girls will kick off.
 The campaign will last 16 days and will close on 10 December, on the International Day for Human Rights.
 Connecting these dates will draw the public’s attention to the fact that gender-based violence is a violation of human rights.

-Throughout Kyrgyzstan, more than 70 events will be organized between these dates (calendar of events is available here).
+Throughout Kyrgyzstan, around 90 events will be organized between these dates (calendar of events is available here).
 Representatives of NGOs - the national UNiTE movement Against Violence Towards Women and Girls will direct their efforts toward raising awareness of the problem of violence.
 The Kyrgyz parliament is already supporting civil society’s initiatives to enact an amendment to the Family and Criminal Code that would introduce criminal liability for conducting religious “nikah” ceremonies with underage girls.
 The draft bill “On socio-legal protection from domestic violence” has undergone its second reading, and a proposal in the draft bill “On the introduction of changes to the Law of the Kyrgyz Republic ‘On elections of deputies to local keneshes,’” which has undergone a first reading, suggested that that special measures be taken to reserve 30 percent of the seats in local keneshes for women.

 Some facts about violence: